FarhanaRafi/D10-Weather-App-React/weather-app/README.md

-# Weather App using React, hooks, bootstrap using open weather APIs.
+# Apple Weather App clone using React, hooks, bootstrap using open weather APIs.

 ##Made by Farhana